-According to the World Health Organization (WHO) and the World Bank, approximately 15% of people worldwide are persons with disabilities, and women with disabilities account for 19.2% of the total population of women around the world.4 However, official statistics from Nigeria indicate a much smaller percentage of persons with disabilities in the country.
-Data from the most recent census in Nigeria, which occurred in 2006, indicated that there were approximately 3.5 million persons with disabilities, accounting for only 2.32% of the population.5 Women with disabilities accounted for only about 1.5 million people, less than half the number of persons with disabilities and only about 2.2% of the total population of women in the country.6 However, the Disability Rights Advocacy Centre, a nongovernmental organization (NGO) operating in Nigeria, estimates that the total number of women with disabilities is closer to 11 million (about 16% of the total population of women),7 and other NGOs in the country estimate that there are about 25 million persons with disabilities overall (about 16% of the total population).8 These statistics are more consistent with global percentages of people with disabilities reported by the WHO and World Bank referenced above.
-The gap in official census data is likely due to stigma and cultural factors surrounding disability, which will be discussed more below and may affect census disclosure rates, as well as ongoing conflict that is steadily increasing the number of persons with disabilities, a lack of a clear definition of impairment and disability in Nigerian law, and a lack of awareness and training of census administrators and government officials.9
+According to the World Health Organization (WHO) and the World Bank, approximately 15% of people worldwide are persons with disabilities, and women with disabilities account for 19.2% of the total population of women around the world.4 However, data from the most recent census in Nigeria, which occurred in 2006, indicated that there were only 1.5 million women with disabilities, accounting for less than half the number of persons with disabilities and only about 2.2% of the total population of women in the country.5 The Disability Rights Advocacy Centre, a non-governmental organization (NGO) operating in Nigeria, estimates that the total number of women with disabilities is closer to 11 million (about 16% of the total population of women),6 an estimate that is more consistent with global statistics provided by WHO and the World Bank.
+The gap between this estimate and official census data is likely due to stigma and cultural factors surrounding disability, as well as ongoing conflict that is steadily increasing the number of persons with disabilities, the lack of a clear definition of impairment and disability in Nigerian law, and the lack of awareness and training of census administrators and government officials on disability.7

-Additionally, as the WHO and the World Bank have identified, gaps like these in official statistics may also be due to the types of questions that official surveys ask about persons with disabilities.10 The Washington Group on Disability Statistics-a body of the United Nations Statistical Commission-has devised a six-question survey to determine rates of disability, focusing on difficulties in performing six actions-seeing, hearing, mobility, cognition, self-care, and communication-rather than on self-identification of disability status, which helps to close this gap.11 The Washington Group's survey asks individuals to state whether they have no difficulty with these actions, at least some difficulty, at least a lot of difficulty, or are unable to do these actions at all.12 It then calculates the rate of disability based on the percentage of individuals who respond that they had at least some difficulty or more performing these actions.13 When this survey was utilized in Zambia in 2006, for example, the rate of disability rose from 2.7% in 2000 to 14.5%.14 Nigeria will undertake a new census in 2017 and should adopt these methods in its measurement of the rate of disability.
+Additionally, as the WHO and the World Bank have identified, gaps in census data may be due to the types of questions that official surveys ask about persons with disabilities.
+The Washington Group on Disability Statistics-a body of the UN Statistical Commission-has devised a six-question survey to determine rates of disability, focusing on difficulties in performing six actions (seeing, hearing, mobility, cognition, self-care, and communication) rather than relying on self-identification of disability status.
+The Washington Group's survey asks individuals to state whether they have no difficulty with these actions, at least some difficulty, at least a lot of difficulty, or are unable to do these actions at all.
+It then calculates the rate of disability based on the percentage of individuals who respond that they have at least some difficulty or more performing these actions.
+When this survey was utilized in Zambia, the measured rate of disability rose from 2.7% in 2000 to 14.5% in 2006.
+Nigeria will undertake a new census in 2018 and should adopt these methods in its measurement of the rate of disability.

-- B. Legal Background - 1.
-International and Regional Human Rights Obligations
+B. Legal Background

+1. International and Regional Human Rights Obligations

-Nigeria has ratified all of the international human rights treaties, including the optional protocols to CEDAW and the Convention on the Rights of Persons with Disabilities (CRPD).15 The CEDAW Committee in particular has frequently called on states to ensure that the rights of women with disabilities are fully respected, protected, and fulfilled.
-In its General Recommendation No. 18 on disabled women, the CEDAW Committee recognized the importance of "special measures to ensure that [women with disabilities] have equal access to education and employment, health services and social security, and to ensure that they can participate in all areas of social and cultural life."16 In its General Recommendation No. 24, the CEDAW Committee also noted that states "should take appropriate measures to ensure that health services are sensitive to the needs of women with disabilities and dignity."17 Finally, the CEDAW Committee in its General Recommendation No. 33 found that women with disabilities may face particular barriers when accessing the justice system, including physical barriers, and recommended that states "[p]ay special attention to access to justice systems for women with disabilities."18
+Nigeria has ratified all of the international human rights treaties, including the optional protocols to CEDAW and the Convention on the Rights of Persons with Disabilities (CRPD).
+14 The CEDAW Committee has frequently called on states to ensure the rights of women with disabilities as part of their obligations under CEDAW.
+In its General Recommendation No. 18 on disabled women, the CEDAW Committee recognized the importance of "special measures to ensure that [women with disabilities] have equal access to education and employment, health services and social security, and to ensure that they can participate in all areas of social and cultural life."
+15 In its General Recommendation No. 24, the CEDAW Committee also noted that states "should take appropriate measures to ensure that health services are sensitive to the needs of women with disabilities and are respectful of their human rights and dignity."
+16 Finally, the CEDAW Committee in its General Recommendation No. 33 found that women with disabilities may face particular barriers when accessing the justice system, including physical barriers, and recommended that states "[p]ay special attention to access to justice systems for women with disabilities."